(Published January 2013, last updated March 2025)

 The village is one of nine of France’s most beautiful villages which you will visit on this walk.
 The others are Martel, Turenne, Curemonte, Beaulieu-sur-Dordogne, Autoire, Loubressac, Carennac and Rocamadour.

-If you are following my suggested itinerary for this eight-day walk, you’ll arrive in Collonges-la-Rouge late in the morning on the second day of the walk, after a short 8.8 kilometre (5.5 mile) walk from Turenne.
-You could grab a quick lunch and rush on to the next village of Curemonte, but I recommend staying here for the night—a more relaxed pace which allows plenty of time to relax and explore the village.
+If you are following my suggested itinerary for this nine-day walk, you’ll arrive in Collonges-la-Rouge late in the morning on the second day of the walk, after a short 8.8 kilometre (5.5 mile) walk from Turenne.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study).